microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

-# Virtual Assistant - Linked Accounts
+# Linking Accounts to a Virtual Assistant

 ## Overview

-Speech-led conversational scenarios require a different mindset and approach for certain scenarios, one such example is Authentication.
+Speech-led conversational scenarios require a different mindset and approach for certain scenarios, one such example is [Authentication](/virtualassistant-authenticaiton.md).
 If you take a Productivity scenario, whereby the user wants to access information in their calendar it's important for the VA Bot to have access to a security token (Office 365 for example).

-The first time this scenario executes VA will need to prompt the user for authentication, normally this is done by returning an OAuthCard to the user along with a Button with underlying link to an OAuth authentication page as shown below.
+The first time this scenario executes the Virtual Agent needs to prompt a user for authentication.
+When using WebChat, this is normally done by returning an OAuthCard to the user along with a Button linking to an OAuth authentication page as shown below.
+If you'd like to learn more about this scenario in WebChat, we encourage you to read [Sign-In experiences](https://blog.botframework.com/2018/08/28/sign-in-experiences/) on the Bot Framework Blog.

-OAuth Card Example:
+##### OAuth Card Example

 ![Example OAuth Card](./media/virtualassistant-LinkedAccountsOAuthCard.png)

-Signin Page Example
+##### Signin Page Example

 ![Example Login Page](./media/virtualassistant-LinkedAccountsSignin.png)

-In a speech-led scenario it's not acceptable or practical for a user to enter their username and password through voice commands.
-Therefore a separate companion experience provides an opportunity for the user to signin-in and provide permission for an VA Bot to retrieve a token for later use.
-The Linked Accounts feature of the VA provides a reference example of a Web-Page using a new set of Azure Bot Service APIs to deliver this feature, you can use this example to build an account linking experience within your own Web-Site or Mobile-App.
+In a speech-led scenario, it's unacceptable and impractical to expect a user to enter their username and password through voice command.
+Therefore, a separate companion experience would provide the opportunity for a user to sign in once and provide permissions for the Virtual Assistant to retrieve a token for later continued use.
+The Linked Accounts feature of the Virtual Assistant provides a reference sample of a web app using the Azure Bot Service to deliver this.
+You can use this example to build an account linking experience within your own web or mobile app.

 ## Authentication Configuration

-In order to perform Account Linking, the Linked Accounts Web-Site will need the end-user to login using the same account as they'll use to Authenticate as a user of your VA Bot. for example darren@contosoassistant.com.
+In order to perform Account Linking, the Linked Accounts web app will need a user to login using the same account as they'll use to authenticate as a user of your Virtual Assistant, for example `darren@contosoassistant.com`.
 The ``appsettings.json`` file in the sample project has the following OAuth configuration entry for you to complete, the default example is for a microsoft.online.com scenario.

 Update this in-line with your chosen identity provider.

-If you wish to use login.microsoftonline.com, login to the Azure Portal, Choose Azure Active Directory and create a new Application within App Registrations.
-Use the ``Application ID`` as your ClientId.
+##### Using login.microsoftonline.com
+1. Login to the Azure Portal
+2. Choose **Azure Active Directory**  > **App Registrations** and create a new Application.
+3. Update the ``ClientId`` below with the newly created ``Application ID``.
+4. Configure a Reply URL matching the URL for your linked accounts application.
+Note that the reply URL will need to completely match for sign-in to work.
+For a local test website this will typically require a signin-oidc suffix. e.g. http://localhost:#####/signin-oidc

 ```
 "AzureAd": {